Sewing Your Zuni Bear Denim Applique to a Garment

 Don't forget to position it in the other direction as well !!

-I am just measuring at the 'nose' to make double darn sure I've got it centered.
+Just measuring at the 'nose' to make double darn sure I've got it centered.

-I am comfortable sewing without the added measure of pinning the applique in place.
+It's easy to get comfortable sewing without the added measure of pinning the applique in place.
 If you are not, feel free to pin to make SURE the applique remains securely in place.

 To anchor your patch by sewing, there are several sewing points you can choose.